Application Updates

 Targeting

-Like system update policies, application configurations are targeted to agents by tag or individual assignment.
+Like system update policies, application configurations are targeted to agents by tag.
 When you assign a configuration to a tag, any agent with that tag receives the configuration's applications.

 Group related applications into the same configuration.
 For example, create a "Developer Tools" configuration with your IDE, version control client, and runtime environments.
 Create a separate "Security Software" configuration for antivirus and VPN clients.
 This keeps your configurations organized and makes it easy to assign the right software bundles to the right teams.